keshavkd/soccer-results-assignment/README.md

 ##### Comparing results of each game and printing the result after every match day

-The main reason as to why we use a Max Heap here is to reduce the time taken to sort the highest scores after every match day.
-Generally sorting would take O(nlogn) but using Heapify would take O(n) instead and getting the top 3 teams would be O(1) each.
+The main reason why we use a Max Heap is to reduce the time taken to sort the highest scores after every match day.
+Generally, sorting would take O(NlogN) time but using Heapify would take O(N) instead and getting the top three teams would be O(logN) each which would make the final time complexity, O(N) + O(logN) = O(N).
+The space complexity however will be O(N) as it requires an additional space of length N. An alternate aproach is to use a Min heap and insert only three elements into the heap.
+This approach would be in time O(NlogK) with O(K) as the space complexity where K = 3.
+Since we have a map of size N already, we can go ahead with the first approach.
+The following steps are taken considering the first approach:

 - First sanitize the line and get corresponding team names and scores
 - Store the result of the game in the map after comparing scores